CKWF-FM: History

 The station began broadcasting in 1947 as CHEX-FM.
 In 1976, the call letters were changed to CFMP-FM ("FMP" stands for FM Peterborough).
-Over the years since CHEX-FM went on the air in the 1940s, the station went through a number of ownerships, technical and format changes.
-On February 14, 1992, the station became The Wolf, adopting a rock format and changed its call letters to CKWF-FM.
-In January 1998, the transmitter tower for CKWF-FM, as well as sister station CHEX-DT was severely damaged to due ice buildup on the structure.
+Over the years since CHEX-FM went on the air in the 1940s, the station underwent numerous ownership, technical and format changes.
+On February 14, 1992, the station rebranded as The Wolf, adopting a rock format and changing its call letters to CKWF-FM.
+In January 1998, the transmitter tower for CKWF-FM, and its sister station, CHEX-DT, was severely damaged due to ice buildup on the structure.
 A new 1000-foot TV-FM tower was built beside the old one in 2003.

-The original studio and office complex for CKWF and its sister stations were beside the transmission tower on Television Road, on the east end of the city.
-Due to concerns about the stability of the tower, the studios were relocated in 1999 to downtown Peterborough, at the corner of King St and George St. They are accessible to both listeners and performers.
+The original studio and office complex for CKWF and its sister stations were located beside the transmission tower on Television Road, on the east end of the city.
+Due to concerns about the tower's stability, the studios were relocated in 1999 to downtown Peterborough, at the corner of King St. and George St. They are accessible to both listeners and performers.